MuhamamdShehzad/tensorflow-assignments/ReadMe.md

-This repository contains all the assignments and ungraded labs for tensor flow learning.
+This repository contains all the assignments and ungraded labs for tensor-flow learning.
 These includes all the assignments for specialization.
 Enjoy!